rnmp/bleep_website/src/pages/support/extensions.md

 ---

-# Get Started
+## Add stuff to Bleep

 ![Screenshot of the extension in use](./extensions/screenshot.png)

+- Websites:
   - Click the Bleep icon on your browser’s toolbar to save the current website to Bleep.
 You may need to pin it in Chrome.
-- Right-click anywhere on the page and select "Add to Bleep" to save images (or the current website if not an image.)
+  - Right-click on a link (or current page) and select "Add to Bleep".
+- Images: right-click on an image and select "Add to Bleep".